MercuryTechnologies/hs-temporal-cookbook/temporal102/ex3/README.md

 4. Save your changes and close your editor
 5. Submit this pizza order by running the client: `cabal run ex3:client`

 You will notice that the workflow doesn't complete.
-Open the web UI at `localhost:8233` to see what has happened.
+Keep it running, but open the web UI at `localhost:8233` to see what has happened.

-## FIXME: the rest is predicated on activity tests working
+## Part D: Fixing the Activity Bug

+You should see that the `billCustomer` activity is failing with an error along the lines of "Order amount must be nonnegative".
+(You'll have to click into the retrying Activity to find the exception.)
+Temporal will keep retrying the Activity until you terminate the Workflow or fix the bug, so let's fix the bug.

+1. Run `cabal test`.
+You'll see that it passes.
+2. Open `tests/ActivitySpec.hs` and examine the existing test suite.
+3. Add a new test to exercise the new weekly special: namely, that orders above $30 get a $5 discount.
+4. Rerun `cabal test`.
+It'll fail again because your test reproduces the bug in the Activity.
+5. Open `Workflow.hs` and fix the bug in `billCustomer`
+6. Run `cabal test` and watch the test pass.

+## Part E: Deploying and verifying the fix

+- Stop each worker with ctrl-C, then restart with `cabal run ex3:worker`
+- The maximum retry interval is 10 seconds, so you should quickly see a worker pick up the Activity Task and run it to completion.

+This is the end of the exercise.